swiftlang/swift-evolution/proposals/0378-package-registry-auth.md

     --password alpine \
     --no-confirm

 Login successful.
-Credentials have been saved to .netrc.
+Credentials have been saved to netrc file.
 ```

-An entry for `example-registry.com` would be added to the `.netrc` file:
+An entry for `example-registry.com` would be added to the netrc file:

 ```
 machine example-registry.com